kumarcraja/Rahul-Lodha/README.md

 # <center>Services Enablement Boot Camp
 # <center>

-This repository holds the course materials for Cloudera's Services Enablement Boot Camp.
+This repository holds the course materials for Skill Enablement Boot Camp.

-If you've received this repo as a ZIP file via email, please follow the instructions that were included to initialize your repo.

 You can make your GitHub repo Private or Public.
 It does not matter to the course which option you use.